HITECHCRIME/HC_SG114_Moment/README.md

 Ain't rich (ain't shit) according to y'all but that's fine Coz (it) that ain't my mode of thought

-look at you all so serene during calm before the storm

-You think my
+look at you all serene during calm before the storm You think my
 Morals gone, you think, fine, i think just refined yeah Looking for sublime manifesting
-Trance with bass to lasers so defines the rhymes (lasers like rhymes)  precise devise perspectives colorized when many clash with one
+Trance with bass (defines) to lasers so defines the rhymes (lasers like rhymes)  precise devise perspectives colorized when many clash with one
 What inside you can't see is the prize